10 Best New Orleans Restaurants for Fine and Casual Dining

 About Beth D'Addono

 Beth D'Addono is a food and travel writer obsessed with flavor, exploring cultures, street music and the city of New Orleans.
 After spending years flying in regularly to research stories, attend festivals and eat the city's amazing cuisine, this New Orleanian at heart moved to the Crescent City full time in 2012.
-Beth writes about New Orleans and other destinations for outlets including USAToday, AAA Traveler, Wells Fargo Conversations, the Boston Globe, Newsday, Philadelphia Daily News, Taste, Jewish Exponent, Fodor's and others.
-She is the author of Must Sees New Orleans (Michelin) and co-author of City Tavern Cookbook (Running Press).
+Beth writes about New Orleans and other destinations for outlets including USAToday, AAA Traveler, Wells Fargo Conversations, Philadelphia Daily News, Taste, Fodor's and others.
+Her new book The Hunt New Orleans is a carefully curated insider's guide to indie shops and restaurants around town.

 Read more about Beth D'Addono here.